PySimpleGUI/PySimpleGUI/readme.md

 `PySimpleGUI's` goal with the API is to be easy on the programmer, and to function in a Python-like way.
 Since GUIs are visual, it was desirable for the SDK to visually match what's on the screen.

+  > Be Pythonic

  Be Pythonic...
-Python's lists in particular worked out really well:
+Attempted to use language constructs in a natural way and to exploit some of Python's interesting features.
+Python's lists and optional parameters make PySimpleGUI work.
  - Forms are represented as Python lists.
     - A form is a list of rows
    - A row is a list of elements
-- Return values are a list
+- Return values are a list of button presses and input values.

   -----